Kristina01111000/Drws_site/README.md

 Have the join page be just about the challenge and have a drop down menu page to explain the scorecard + how to use it + link, make a screenshot of the scorecard with some numbers and put it on the page + make it link to it, email list/ youtube channel,

+- make quiz for lesson 2
+- make quiz for lesson 3